12th (Service) Battalion, East Surrey Regiment (Bermondsey): Hundred Days

 The Allies launched a coordinated series of offensives on 26–29 September.
 Second Army's attack (the Fifth Battle of Ypres) began on 28 September: there was little resistance.
 12th ESR joined in the pursuit next day with D Company as advance guard.
 The battalion crossed the Ypres–Comines Canal and encountered a strongpoint near Kortewilde which it dealt with.
 On 30 September it moved forward again with A Company in the lead and made contact with 35th Division on the left.
 On 1 October the battalion was 41st Division's advance guard, moving towards Menin, but when the mist cleared it was held up by a strong line of machine gun posts at Geluwe, and casualties were heavy.
 Brigadier-General S.V.P.
 Weston of 122nd Bde came up and joined the battalion but then disappeared.
 122nd Brigade HQ reported him 'Missing, believed killed' and Divisional HQ ordered Lt-Col Brown to take temporary command of the brigade.
 About noon next day Brig-Gen Weston reappeared, having cleared some of the machine gun positions with a party of 12th ESR and remained there overnight: they were now waiting for the rest of the battalion to catch up.
-The rest of 122nd Bde passed though and continued the attack, with a company of 12th ESR mopping up Geluwe.
+The rest of 122nd Bde passed through and continued the attack, with a company of 12th ESR mopping up Geluwe.
 The brigade held off a counter-attack in the evening.
 On 3 October the battalion was relieved in the advance, but remained as support battalion to 124th Bde until 6 October when it went back to Ypres to clean up and train.
 Its casualties during the week had been 17 ORs killed, 7 officers and 81 ORs wounded and 9 ORs missing.